When it all began back in 2011……. we thought it would be a one of experience….little did we know we would simply keep on giving back more and more.

 We care about the environment and our carbon footprint.
-On our farm we have planted over 50,000 species of plants endemic to our local area.
-At the stage we have seven areas that we have been given back to nature.
+On our farm we have planted over 100,000 species of plants endemic to our local area.
+At the stage we have eight areas that we have been given back to nature.
 They are funded through generous grants from the South West Catchments Council, State Governments Environmental Community Grant, 25th Anniversary Landcare, Southern Dirt and the Warren Catchment Council.

 We are creating natural havens with many long wide corridors and pieces of remnant vegetation generally all linking through to either the Tone River or Cockatoo Creek – in some cases both.
 These are important for native wildlife and the local flora is also loving it.
 The banks of the creek and river have stabilised and the new growth is wonderful.